Telnet

 Telnet session window.

-A terminal emulation that enables a user to connect to a remote host or device using a telnet client, usually over port 23.
-For example, typing telnet hostname would connect a user to a hostname named hostname.
-Telnet enables a user to manage an account or device remotely.
+A terminal emulation that lets users connect to a remote host or device using a telnet client, usually over port 23.
+For example, typing telnet hostname connects a user to a hostname named hostname.
+Telnet lets users manage an account or device remotely.
 For example, a user may telnet into a computer that hosts their website to manage their files remotely.
-In the image is an example of a telnet session.
+The image shows an example of a telnet session.
 As shown, a telnet session is a command line interface.

 Tip

 Telnet is considered insecure because it transfers all data in clear text.
-Which means if a user was sniffing a network, it's very possible they could grab your username and password as they were being transmitted.
-Users who are concerned about the data being transmitted should consider SSH instead of telnet.
+If a user was sniffing a network, they could grab your username and password as they were transmitted.
+Users concerned about transmitting data securely should use SSH (secure shell) instead of telnet.

 Network terms, SSH